JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/rearranging-code/introduction/index.md

 ---

 ## Rearranging Code - The How, Why and When
 You often need to move elements of your code around.
-That might be single lines or statements, or rearranging a whole class to adhere to some code arrangement rules you and your team have defined.
+That might be statements or single lines, or rearranging a whole class to adhere to some code arrangement rules you and your team have defined.
 For example, you might have a team rule that private methods always appear last in a class - you can use IntelliJ IDEA to enforce that.

 ## Moving Lines Around
-Let's start off with moving a line or selection around manually within a class using keyboard shortcuts.
+Let's start off with one of the most common use cases for rearrange code - moving a statement around.